codesyracuse/mentor-ship/Sec|DevOps/DevOps/x_aws_vagrant.md

 ## Specific
     - Vagrant is an awesome tool, the cyberange vagrantfile took years to master.  the goal is to learn the basics and spin up an asset.

 ## Measurable
     - test vagrant on commandcenter
+    - config the yaml file
+    - start your own asset
+    - provide a writeup
     - fill out bugs in github

 ## Attainable